 An internship is mostly performed to fulfill the international experience part of the master program.
 Students who already have international experience when entering the master will typically not perform an internship but complete their study program with elective courses.
 In some of these cases, however, an internship may be a valuable addition to the program also for students who do not need international experience in their master, provided that it enhances practical experience, provides deepening of knowledge, and contributes to the specialization.
-An internship takes 15 credit points as part of the electives.
+An internship takes 15 EC as part of the electives.

-Doing an internship requires approval from the internship coordinator dr. J.P.
-Veltkamp.
+Doing an internship requires approval from the internship coordinator.
 This approval must be obtained in advance.
 The procedure consists of: